-Hiring is not about finding a unicorn.
-It is about reducing risk and building a sustainable team.
-Too many organizations treat the hiring process like a talent discovery exercise when it is really a structured system designed to screen out poor fits and validate good ones.
+The right interview process steps do more than help an organization choose a candidate.
+They reduce hiring risk, improve consistency, and create a more defensible hiring workflow.
+Too many organizations treat the hiring process like a talent discovery exercise when the process should function as a structured system that screens out poor fits and validates strong ones.
 The failure to design and follow a consistent recruitment lifecycle produces costly mis-hires, wasted interviewer time, and high early turnover.
 A few casual conversations and a gut feeling is not a process.
 It is a gamble with a predictable payout.

 What Is the Hiring Process?

 Most hiring processes fail because they rely on unstructured interviews and subjective impressions rather than a repeatable, competency-based workflow designed to mitigate risk.
-Unstructured interviews are among the weakest predictors of job performance in the research literature.
+The issue usually is not that organizations lack candidates.
+The issue is that organizations lack a consistent way to evaluate whether those candidates can perform the work.

 The Five Steps of a Structured Hiring Process